-All allegations of abuse made against other students and the disciplinary action necessary will be dealt with in accordance with the procedures outlined in the School's Behaviour and Discipline and Anti-Bullying Policies.
+All allegations of abuse made against other students and the disciplinary action necessary will be dealt with in accordance with the procedures outlined in the school's

+Behaviour/Anti-Bullying Policy.
 All staff are trained to manage a report of child-on-child sexual violence and sexual harassment.

 The DSL will be informed of any allegations of abuse against other students, who will record the incident in writing and decide what course of action is necessary, with the best interests of the student in mind at all times.
 Children making a report of sexual violence or sexual harassment will be taken seriously, kept safe and be well supported.
-If the report includes an online element staff will be mindful of the Searching, Screening and Confiscation: advice for schools (DfE, 2018) guidance.
+If the report includes an online element staff will be mindful of the Searching, Screening and Confiscation: advice for schools (DfE, 2023) guidance.
 If appropriate, a referral may be made to children's social services and, depending on the nature of the incident, the police.
-DSLs should liaise with the Headteacher to inform him of issues - especially ongoing enquiries under Section 47 of the Children Act 1989 and police investigations.
+DSLs should liaise with the headteacher or principal to inform him or her of issues - especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
 This should include being aware of the requirement for children to have an Appropriate Adult.
 Further information can be found in the Statutory guidance - PACE Code C 2019.
 The DSL will decide which safeguards, if any, are necessary for the student, e.g. counselling support or immediate protection.